ggaswint/ARIANNAanalysis/README.md

 Some utility functions used by various scripts.

 **matplotlibrc**
 Nice figure setting provided by Christian Glaser.
 This makes all figures plotted using matplotlib have these default setting such as ticks facing inward, and grid set to True.
-To use this on a unix based system, copy this file to ".config/matplotlib/" which should be in your home directoy.
+These settings are typically preferred in scientific papers.
+To use this on a unix based system, copy this file to *.config/matplotlib/* which should be in your home directoy.

 **plotAmpResponse.py**
 Obtains from NuRadioReco and plots the ARIANNA 100, 200, and 300 series amplifier responses.